-Circular 31 of 2021: Section 61 declaration for Designate Service Providers
+Circular 31 of 2021: Section 61 declaration for Designated Service Providers

 CMS published Government Gazette Notice 214 of 2021 on 23 April 2021, following the Appeal Board judgement which ordered Council to finalise the section 61 of the Medical Schemes Act (131 of 1998) process, pertaining to the selection process of Designated Service Providers (DSP’s) and matters relating to the imposition of excessive co-payments.